pattheman344/arceus-bot-1/README.md

 ## Installing the other Modules for this bot

+Go into your command prompt once again, and then write the following commands:

 ### pip install random
 ### pip install praw
 ### pip install requests